OpenEVSE/openevse_esp32_firmware/readme.md

 #### Uploading issues

-##### Erase Flash
+- Double check device is in bootloder mode
+- Try reducing the upload ESP baudrate

-If you are experiencing ESP hanging in a reboot loop after upload it may be that the ESP flash has remnants of previous code (which may have the used the ESP memory in a different way).
+- Erase flash: If you are experiencing ESP hanging in a reboot loop after upload it may be that the ESP flash has remnants of previous code (which may have the used the ESP memory in a different way).
 The ESP flash can be fully erased using [esptool](https://github.com/themadinventor/esptool).
 With the unit in bootloader mode run:

 `$ esptool.py erase_flash`

-*`sudo` maybe be required*

 Output: